 The past life

 Anyway, so Jet has now been with us a little while.
 We’re pretty convinced she used to have a family in New Mexico.
 She shakes hands/paws.
 She’s super friendly to everyone, and every other dog (which is SO awesome).
-She walks brilliantly on leash, which makes it a real pleasure to take her out.
+She walks brilliantly on leash, which makes it a real pleasure to take her out, but if we can’t – we always call Buckhead Paws to take her out.
 She likes to hike, and if you were to jog/run (which I don’t), she’d run next to you, at the same pace.
 I’ve tested it for about a 20 yard stretch.
 That’s kind of my limit on that.

 She is also awesome off leash and stays with you.
 As long as there are no deer, rabbits or skunks around to take off after.
 Then it’s sort of messy.
 (Tip: Skunk eraser washing stuff can be bought at PetCo for $10.
 Good thing to have on hand.
 In bulk size.)